korhanertancakmak/SPRING-BOOT/08-spring-boot-spring-mvc-security/README.md

 In the "`<head>`" tag, we don't need to change anything.
 But in the navigation bar, we add `Users` link next to the `Employees`, that will be displayed only by `MANAGER`s and `ADMIN`s.
+And then we add `Profile` link in the right navbar.
 When we look at the below of the navigation part, we have:

 ````html